AlexanderLindholt/TextPlus/documentation/custom-fonts/font-to-xml.md

 You’ll have to specify which characters you want to include in your font.\
 This is done in the `Glyphs` section in the top-left corner.

-There's often already all the characters you need by default.\
+There’s often already all the characters you need by default.\
 But feel free to add any extra characters you desire!
 {% endstep %}